The creations don't know the Creators of Reality are dying. All forms will fail. All order will fail. All will fail.

 Brin remained silent, though her dark eyes bulged in fear and anger.
 Davan gripped his staff.
 The dogs twitched their tails restlessly.
 Reez ignored them.

-“What are you waiting for you little bitch?
-Get on!”
+“What are you waiting for, you little whore?
+Get on!
+You like to ride.”

-Reez stretched down his hand as his stallion stepped uncertainly, breathing heavily.
+Reez reached out his hand as the stallion stepped uncertainly, breathing heavily.